 All this time we have been working within a single page of one file.
 To create a new page:

-- Click on the name of the current page Page 1 in the upper right corner of the left panel to show the list of all pages;
+- Click on the name of the current page Page 1 in the top right corner of the left panel to show the list of all pages;

 - Click on plus + to create a new page;